AltropInc/alt/doc/script/Operators.md

 ```altro
 √(x+y)
 ```
-However, if the prefix operator is a multipart including an opening part and a closing part, such as in |x|, ⌈x⌉, using parentheses is then unneccessary:
+However, if the prefix operator is a multipart including an opening part and a closing part, such as in |x|, ⌈x⌉, using parentheses is then unneccessary under certain condition:
 ```altro
 |x+y|   // absolute value of x+y
 ⌈x+y⌉    //ceiling of x+y